jborean93/AmsiProvider/README.md

 }
 ```

+The `LogPath` can also be set to either `stdout` or `stderr` to write the standard output or error of the process which is invoking the AMSI provider.
+If specifying a path to a directory, make sure that it is writable by the user triggering the AMSI provider as the logging is run in the same process as what is triggering AMSI.

 The `ContentEncoding` value controls the format/encoding the `"Content"` key is set to.
 Here is a more detailed explanation of what each option does:

 + `Unicode`: (default) will decode the raw buffers as a Unicode/UTF-16-LE encoded string